paulpascal/pouchdb-session-authentication/README.md

 This plugin generates and stores a session cookie for pairs of user + CouchDb server instance and appends a Cookie header to all outgoing requests.

-Integration should be seamless, the only requirement is adding the plugin _after_ the `pouchdb-adapter-http`, with no additional action should be necessary on the developer's part.
+Integration should be seamless, the only requirement is adding the plugin _after_ the `pouchdb-adapter-http`, with no additional necessary on the developer's part.

-It supports authentication embedded in the CouchDb URL or as an additional options field when declaring the database.
+It supports authentication embedded in the CouchDb URL or as an additional option field when declaring the database.

-It regenerates the session cookie on expiry and retries the last issued request, the client should not expect a failed request for an expired cookie
+It regenerates the session cookie on expiry and retries the last request, the client should not expect a failed request for an expired cookie.

 ### Testing